adap/flower/examples/quickstart-fastai/README.md

 ---
+title: Federated Learning with fastai and Flower (Quickstart Example)
 tags: [quickstart, vision]
 dataset: [MNIST]
 framework: [fastai]
 ---

-# Flower Example using fastai
+# Federated Learning with fastai and Flower (Quickstart Example)

 This introductory example to Flower uses [fastai](https://www.fast.ai/), but deep knowledge of fastai is not necessarily required to run the example.
-However, it will help you understand how to adapt Flower to your use case.
+The example will help you understand how to adapt Flower to your specific use case, and running it is quite straightforward.

-Running this example in itself is quite easy.
+fastai is a deep learning library built on PyTorch which provides practitioners with high-level components for building deep learning projects.
+In this example, we will train a [SqueezeNet v1.1](https://github.com/forresti/SqueezeNet/tree/master/SqueezeNet_v1.1) model on the [MNIST](https://huggingface.co/datasets/ylecun/mnist) dataset (handwritten digits recognition).
+The data will be downloaded and partitioned using [Flower Datasets](https://flower.ai/docs/datasets/).

 ## Project Setup